 The Helium II is super light and very compact, making it an excellent jacket to carry along on multi-pitch rock climbs.
 Brandon Lampley getting ready for the afternoon showers at Lumpy Ridge near Rocky Mountain National Park.

-This jacket did a solid job of keeping us dry, and we thought the hood design was among the best in the review.
+This jacket did a solid job of keeping us dry, and the hood design was one of the best in the review.
 Like the Best Buy award winning Marmot PreCip, the elastic cinches extend up to the temple and not across the brow.
 The unique part of the Helium's design is that there are no cord locks at the side of the hood.
 A third elastic cord that tightens on the back of the hood also cinches the two on the side of the face.
 With the large, stiffened brim, these features work perfectly together.

 The DWR treatment applied to the Pertex Shield+ fabric held up pretty well during our field and side-by-side testing.
 The one shortcoming with the Helium II's storm worthiness is the wrist/cuff design.
 Because this jacket only offers elastic on the wrist side and no means to tighten it, water can run down your forearms when reaching overhead into rainy weather.

 Despite its exceptionally low weight, the Helium II performed very well in our real-world and side-by-side testing, though we do think its DWR treatment tends to wear out slightly faster than average and needs to be treated more frequently.